 The Hill Climb Display is a large commercial-grade LED wall.
 It is visible from outside the building.
 When displaying signage, student-generated content has top priority if interspersed with informational content related to academic events and happenings.

 Students have opportunities to showcase and share ideas, scholarship and projects in the Spark.
 These opportunities are made possible through the Hill Climb Display, Event Space, large trophy case on the first floor and through posters created in the Media Development Lab.
-Faculty and instructors can coordinate these opportunities for their students with Academic Outreach and Innovation.
+Faculty and instructors can coordinate these opportunities for their students with the Creative Corridor.

 The 1890 Lounge is a student lounge on the second floor of the Spark.
 The space includes lounge furniture, collaboration furniture and technology as well as an assortment of moveable tables and chairs.
 Three Faculty Hoteling Offices are immediately adjacent to the 1890 Lounge, making it an excellent location for students to hang out, meet with faculty and socialize.

 The Skyview Lounge is a student lounge on the third floor of the Spark.
 The space includes lounge furniture, collaboration furniture and technology as well as an assortment of moveable tables and chairs.
 Collaboration Rooms and Faculty Offices are immediately adjacent to the Fireside Lounge, making it an excellent location for students to hang out, work on projects, meet with faculty and socialize.
 Just off the lounge is the Skyview Terrace, open as weather permits.